SparshGarg03/AmazonClone/README.md

 # AmazonClone
-Amazon clone frontend using HTML and CSS.
+Learning HTML & CSS by creating a clone of Amazon's frontend